François Cotinaud: Composer

 From the age of eight, Cotinaud would write the melodies and musical phrases he invented in a notebook.
-In 1975, the pedagogue Alan Silva had his students work with motifs that are to decline in musical modes, and had them write their improvisations.
-Cotinaud continued this work by writing hundreds of themes for the groups he belongs to, both for pedagogy and for professional purposes.
+Since 1975, Cotinaud continued this work by writing hundreds of themes for the groups he belongs to, both for pedagogy and professional purposes.
 From 1989, it began to converge around more elaborate constructions, creating precise universes, and already around the poetic work of Raymond Queneau, then Victor Hugo, a research project extending until 2017 with the ensemble Luxus.
 In 2007, his compositions for clarinet and cello with Deborah Walker (Dedalus ensemble) turned towards a more contemporary, chiseled writing.

 He began a series of studies for clarinet, which only had a name since the architecture and articulation with the Lydian system of George Russell and the melodic virtuosity make it a concert experience.

-He received a commission for an a cappella mixed choir by the festival Les Voix des Cairns (Quiberon, France), and founded his own publishing company in 2021, Poetica Vivace editions.
+He received a commission for a cappella mixed choir from the festival Les Voix des Cairns (Quiberon, France), and founded his own publishing company in 2021, Poetica Vivace Editions.